sherm17/battleship/README.md

-Battleship game simulation develop in Java using OOP
+Battleship game simulation developed in Java using OOP

 4 Classes:
   - Board: a 10x10 board constructed using Point objects and a double array